imsamiha/starter-academic/content/authors/admin/_index.md

 ---

 I am a PhD student who works as a teaching assistant for the Department of Mathematics at University of Texas Dallas.
-Currently, I am working on a paper called “Dynamics of SIR model with heterogeneous response to intervention policy” under the supervision of my advisor Dmitrii Rachinskii.
+Currently, I am working on my dissertation studying the dynamics of epidemiology models under the supervision of my advisor Dmitrii Rachinskii.
 Alongside that, I am teaching two review sessions a week to undergraduate students in linear algebra.

 My research interest include dynamical systems, mathematical biology, image processing and machine learning.
 I enjoy developing numerical models and simulations to accompany my research and projects.
 Generally, I build my models in MATLAB but also have expertise in Python and Java.